justinwj/Visio-Diagram-Generator/docs/VDG_MILESTONE_EIGHT.md

 - [ ] Lanes reflect module kinds; containers present for each module.
 - [ ] Dynamic call metadata (`code.dynamic`) present when applicable; unknown dynamic calls do not render edges.
 - [ ] End-to-end `render` produces a `.vsdx` for fixtures without errors.
+- [ ] Diagram JSON validates against schema 1.2; current `VDG.CLI` renders without feature gaps.
+- [ ] Summary metrics report dynamic-call skip counts; `--include-unknown` toggles inclusion behavior.
+- [ ] Malformed IR yields a clear error message and exit code 65.

 Implementation Notes
 - Use `Forms|Classes|Modules` tier order; compute `tier` from module `kind`.
 - Prefer deterministic order to enable stable diffs and reliable tests.
 - Keep optional fields omitted rather than set to null in emitted JSON.
 - For now, omit edges with `target == "~unknown"` to avoid orphan nodes; consider future visualization (e.g., dashed edges to a sentinel) if useful.

+Dynamic Calls
+- Skipped edges should be counted and surfaced in a summary (stdout) so users understand missing relationships.
+- When `--include-unknown` is set, either:
+  - emit edges to a sentinel node `~unknown` with dashed style and `metadata.code.dynamic=true`, or
+  - include in summary metrics only (configurable; start with sentinel approach for visibility).

+Container IDs & Collisions
+- Container IDs derive from IR `module.id`; labels from `module.name`.
+- If IR duplicates exist (should be prevented upstream), surface a descriptive error and refuse to proceed; do not invent container IDs here.
+- When names are similar but IDs are unique, containers remain distinct; metadata should carry both `id` and `label` to avoid confusion.

+Metadata Completeness & Fallbacks
+- Validate presence of `code.module` and `code.proc` on nodes; if missing, fall back to `module.id`/`proc.id`.
+- Only emit `code.access`, `code.kind`, and `code.locs.*` when present in IR; avoid nulls.
+- Add a pre-emit validation step that warns when required `code.*` metadata is missing for many nodes (possible upstream IR issue).

 Usage Examples
 ```powershell